NNPDF/nnpdf/doc/sphinx/source/n3fit/methodology.md

 ``` image:: figures/stopping.png
 ```

 Following the diagram presented in the figure above, we then train the network until the validation stops improving.
-From that point onwards, and to avoid false positives, we enable a patience algorithm which waits for a number of iterations before actually considering the fit finished.
+From that point onwards, and to avoid false positives, we enable a patience algorithm.
+This algorithm consists on waiting for a number of iterations before actually considering the fit finished.
 This strategy avoids long fits by terminating the fitting at early stages thanks to the patience tolerance.

 If the patience is set to a ratio 1.0 (i.e., wait until all epochs are finished) this algorithm is equal to that used in `nnfit`.